A Collection of Hardanger Patterns Where Tradition Meets Your Fingertips

 (3.8 inches square on 22 count hardanger fabric)

-The diagrams and instructions will show you how to work the kloster blocks, doves eyes, needleweaving, eyelets, cable stitch, buttonholed eyes and fishbone stitch (for his beak).
+What you'll learn: Kloster blocks, doves eyes, needleweaving, eyelets, cable stitch, buttonholed eyes, and fishbone stitch for his perky little beak.

 Downloadable pattern £2.50